tuxedo cat licking mouth after eating

 Do Cats Need Wet Food?

 Unlike dogs, domesticated cats tend to be picky about what they eat.
 You’ve probably heard that your cat should have some kind of canned wet food in addition to dry kibble.
-But do cats need wet food?
-While wet food is a good source of moisture and nutrients for your cat, there are substitutions to consider if your cat won’t eat it.
+Some pet parents spoil their cats by feeding a strictly wet food diet, but do cats need wet food?
+While wet food is a good source of moisture and nutrients for your cat, there are many options to feed your cat a high-quality diet that they will love.

 Do cats need wet food?

-Most veterinarians will tell you that cats don’t need wet food—as long as they are getting enough water as well as the right nutrients from their other food sources.
-However, there are a lot of reasons to consider incorporating wet food into your cat’s diet.
+Most veterinarians will tell you that cats don’t need wet food as long as they are getting enough water as well as the right nutrients from their other food sources.
+However, wet food absolutely has a place in veterinary medicine and there are a lot of reasons to consider incorporating wet food into your cat’s diet.

 Choosing the right wet food